Private Parts (book): Reception

-The book received mixed reviews from critics, often drawing comparisons to Lenny Bruce's How to Talk Dirty and Influence People.
+The book received mixed reviews from critics, frequently drawing comparisons to Lenny Bruce's 1965 autobiography How to Talk Dirty and Influence People.
 Like Stern's radio show, it received a great deal of opposition due to its content.
 It is number 86 on the American Library Association's list of the "100 Most Frequently challenged books Between 1990 and 1999."
 A paperback edition was released in September 1994, where Pocket Books, a division of Simon & Schuster, printed a further 2.8 million copies.
 In late 1995, Stern published a second book called Miss America.

 Stern's venture into literature drew much of the same criticism as his radio show.
-Private Parts drew favorable comparisons to Lenny Bruce and his book How to Talk Dirty and Influence People, but it was also characterized as nothing more than an extension of his radio show with little more to offer.
+While Private Parts received some positive comparisons to Bruce's book, it was also characterized as nothing more than an extension of his radio show with little more to offer.
 Stern was praised for his populist message and attracting a group of people who normally do not read either by choice or for lack of ability.
 Another frequent criticism was that the material was juvenile, with little more to offer than stories of "breasts, behinds, penises, masturbation, defecation, and the expulsion of gas".

-The book frequently drew comparisons to Lenny Bruce's 1965 autobiography How to Talk Dirty and Influence People.
-In some instances the comparison was favorable, citing Stern's as the best book by a comedian since Bruce's.
+Of those who compared it to Bruce's 1965 autobiography, in some instances the comparison was favorable, citing Stern's as the best book by a comedian since Bruce's.
 Others felt Stern fell short of the mark, or at least not influencing people as suggested by his ratings in certain radio markets.

 As the host of a highly rated radio show, the comparison between the book and his radio show was inevitable.
 The radio show was often the starting point from which the reviewer based their opinion of the book.
 Sometimes the praise for the book came in spite of the critic's distaste for the show, but often it was used to damn the book as nothing more than a collection of radio show highlights in print, but in more explicit detail.
 Critics would sometimes qualify that they could not adequately relay the stories because of their papers' editorial standards.

-Another frequent observation about the book was that it was juvenile both in its topics and layout, regularly compared to Lenny Bruce's book How to Talk Dirty and Influence People.
+Another frequent observation about the book was that it was juvenile both in its topics and layout, regularly compared to Bruce's book.
 This included being compared to a comic book for its heavy use of pictures and varying fonts.
 Margo Jefferson of the New York Times enjoyed the way it broke up the book, as this allowed readers to read the passages out of sequence.
 The reliance on stories of body parts, functions, and human sexuality were also cited as a reason for what constituted the entirety of the book, and were not seen as compelling to some readers.
 In one instance the review was given by a high school student.